ianw1974/zimbra-build-scripts/README.md

 # Disclaimer

-Please note I cannot be held responsible for misuse of this script or any adverse affects.
+Please note I cannot be held responsible for misuse of this script or any adverse affects on your system.
 The script is provided as-is, and works perfectly fine when being utilised in the correct manner intended when following the instructions correctly.
 If you are unsure, please contact us for assistance.